100x65b1111000/nvim/README.md

 # NEOVIM CONFIG
-This is my personal neovim config that I have developed thoughout my journey of daily driving neovim.
+This is my personal Neovim config that I have developed throughout my journey of daily driving neovim.
 It may or may not suit your needs but if it does, I'm happy to hear that.

 > [!Note]
-> As of right now, this config is somewhat experimental but functional, as changes are undergoing on the fly, the code is a mess rn (I'm trying my best to clean that).
-Any issues that I tackle, I try to fix them asap.
+> This config is currently experimental but functional.
+As changes are made on the fly, the code is currently a bit messy (I'm doing my best to clean it up).
+I try to fix any issues I encounter as soon as possible.
-> If you are facing any problem or bugs, just raise an issue, I'll try to fix them asap.
-PR's are more than welcome !.
+> If you encounter any problems or bugs, please raise an issue, and I'll try to fix them as soon as possible.
+PRs are more than welcome!

 # SHOWCASE
 ![image](https://github.com/user-attachments/assets/a3905980-96c2-48b0-b1ff-f425ee9b1022)